 Operating Room Fires

-A recent study determined that surgical fires rank third among the most common types of technology hazards in the OR, and occur between 550 and 650 times each year in the United States.
+A study determined that surgical fires rank third among the most common types of technology hazards in the OR, and occur between 550 and 650 times each year in the United States.

 August 5, 2013

 Most people are aware of some of the common risks of surgery, and hospital informed consent forms routinely warn of the danger of infection, pain, blood clots and the like.
 With the increase in the use of technology like electrocautery and lasers, however, a new danger is beginning to garner attention: operating room fires.